 MOD CAN/16A23A2/22

-9.47 If there is no acknowledgement of receipt within 30 days after the Bureau’s action under No. 9.46, it shall be deemed that the administration which has failed to acknowledge receipt has undertaken:
+9.47 If there is no acknowledgement of receipt within 30 days after the Bureau’s action under No. 9.46, the Bureau shall immediately send a reminder providing an additional fifteen-day period for the response.
+In the absence of such an acknowledgement within fifteen days, it shall be deemed that the administration which has failed to acknowledge receipt has undertaken:

 Sub-Section IID − Action in the event of no reply, no decision or disagreement on a request for coordination